 At this age, kids are experimenting, and often they choose to experiment with things they’ve been told to stay away from.
 There is a tendency to want to find out what the big deal is.
 Sadly, this is how addiction hooks its most vulnerable victims.

 The temporarily good feeling of being high or intoxicated can lead to kids feeling like they are not at risk of having problems.
 They might even encourage their friends and other peers to engage in this risky behaviour with them.

 Teens are also very socially-driven, and teens who struggle to fit in often find themselves more willing to take part in risky behaviour to find an in with a crowd.
 Drinking and doing drugs is usually a good way (at least in their minds) to gain a sense of belonging.

 Because of the hormonal changes during this period of life, mental health may also suffer, leading to the same kind of self-medication that we see in college students.

 The act of overcoming addiction is a multi-step process.
-Here at Northbound, we can help you hit each mark along the way.
+Here at ATS, we can help you hit each mark along the way.